Greece–Turkey relations: Background

-Modern Greece came under Ottoman rule in the 15th century.
+Much of modern Greece and Turkey came under Ottoman rule in the 15th century.
 During the following centuries, there were sporadic but unsuccessful Greek uprisings against Ottoman rule.
 Greek nationalism started to appear in the 18th century.
-In March 1821. the Greek War of Independence began.
+In March 1821, the Greek War of Independence began.

 Greece and the Ottoman Empire relations: 1822–1923

 Following the Greek War of Independence, Greece was formed as an independent state in 1830.
 Relations between Greece and the Ottoman Empire were shaped by the Eastern Question and the Megali Idea.
 Conflicts between the two countries include the Epirus Revolt of 1854 during the Crimean War, the 1878 Greek Macedonian rebellion and the Epirus Revolt of 1878 during the Russo-Turkish War (1877–1878).
 Wars between the Ottomans and the Greeks include the Greco-Turkish War (1897) and the two Balkan Wars.
 By the end of the Second Balkan War due to the Treaty of Bucharest (1913) Greece grew by two-thirds; it went from 64,790 to 108,610 km2 and its population from 2,660,000 to 4,363,000.
 With the Allies' victory in World War I, Greece was awarded sovereignty over Western Thrace in the Treaty of Neuilly-sur-Seine; and Eastern Thrace and the Smyrna area in the Treaty of Sèvres.
 Greek gains were largely undone by the subsequent Greco-Turkish War (1919–1922).

 Greece occupied Smyrna on 15 May 1919, while Mustafa Kemal Pasha (later Atatürk), who was to become the leader of the Turkish opposition to the Treaty of Sèvres, landed in Samsun on 19 May 1919, an action that is regarded as the beginning of the Turkish War of Independence.
-Pasha united the protesting voices in Anatolia and began a nationalist movement to repel the Allied armies that had occupied the Ottoman Empire and establish new borders for a sovereign Turkish nation.
+Mustafa Kemal united the protesting voices in Anatolia and began a nationalist movement to repel the Allied armies that had occupied the Ottoman Empire and establish new borders for a sovereign Turkish nation.
 The Turkish nation would be Western in civilisation and would elevate Turkish culture that had faded under Arab culture; this included disassociating Islam from Arab culture and restricted it to the private sphere.

 The Turkish Parliament in Ankara formally abolished the Sultanate and the Treaty of Lausanne (1923) ended all conflict and replaced previous treaties to constitute modern Turkey.
 The treaty provided for a population exchange between Greece and Turkey.

 The treaty also contained a declaration of amnesty for the perpetrators of crimes that were committed between 1914 and 1922, a period which was marked by many atrocities.
-The Greek genocide was the systematic killing of the Christian-Ottoman Greek population of Anatolia which started before World War I, and continued during the war and its aftermath (1914–1922).
+The Greek genocide was the systematic killing of the Christian–Ottoman Greek population of Anatolia which started before World War I, and continued during the war and its aftermath (1914–1922).